 Climate and environment: Carbon dioxide is emitted into the atmosphere when biomass is burned, but when biomass grows it binds carbon dioxide through photosynthesis.
 Properly managed biomass is therefore carbon neutral over time.
 By using biomass in power production instead of fossil fuels, CO2 emissions are significantly reduced.

 Security of supply: Biomass can be converted into a stable and reliable supply of electricity and heat.
-Biomass can be securely sourced on small scales, but supply of larger volumes is currently difficult to secure.
-One important step is to establish a global trade and certification system.
+The use of biomass in efficient and flexible combined heat and power plants (CHPs) can help balance intermittent renewable power sources like wind and solar.
+One important step to secure sustainable sourcing volumes is to establish a global trade and certification system.
 Biomass resources are geographically diversified and political risk is limited.

 Competitiveness: Using biomass to produce energy is currently more expensive than using energy sources such as coal, gas or nuclear power.
 The global biomass supply chain is developing and, over time, technological and logistical improvements will bring down prices.
 An increased CO2 price will also improve the economic competitiveness of biomass.